6 Major Takeaways from PFOA/PFOS CERCLA Designation

 EPA and delegated agencies could recover PFOA and PFOS cleanup costs from potentially responsible parties, to facilitate having polluters and other potentially responsible parties, rather than taxpayers, paying for these cleanups.

-Based on current action, water and wastewater utilities are not exempt from liability.
+While the EPA enforcement memorandum reiterated EPA's discretion on enforcement and not pursuing entities such as publicly owned utilities, the rule does not explicitly exempt these entities from liability.
 Advocacy groups are continuing to lobby to protect water and wastewater processing facilities from CERCLA liability through statutory protections that the CERCLA rule did not provide.
 As stated by NACWA, “The designations (of PFOA and PFOS as hazardous substances under CERLCA) – finalized without statutory liability protections for the water sector in place and before the imposition of vital source control requirements – are disappointing, and despite EPA’s assertion about settlements they expose public clean water agencies to extensive CERCLA litigation and potential liability for significant costs related to PFAS remediation…..
-The (EPA enforcement discretion) memo clearly recognizes that it would be inequitable to foist PFAS cleanup costs on clean water agencies.
-Issuance of a policy on enforcement discretion in conjunction with the rulemaking underscores the extent of concern around who will bear liability for PFAS remediation.
+The (EPA enforcement discretion) memo recognizes that it would be inequitable to foist PFAS cleanup costs on clean water agencies.
+The issuance of a policy on enforcement discretion in conjunction with rulemaking underscores the extent of concern about who will bear liability for PFAS remediation.
 However, while the memo is an important, though not legally binding, step, as NACWA has reiterated in several contexts, it can only offer limited protection against suits brought by third parties.”

 In addition, the American Water Works Association as a member of the Water Coalition Against PFAS, a coalition of drinking water and wastewater sector organizations, released the following statement, “The Water Coalition Against PFAS believes in holding polluters responsible for cleaning up PFAS and is disappointed that EPA’s designation of PFOA and PFOS as hazardous substances will allow them to skirt that responsibility.
 The final rule from EPA puts water systems at risk, will translate to higher costs for ratepayers, and opens water systems up to costly litigation….
 With the rule now finalized, Congress must act immediately to uphold CERCLA’s “polluter pays” principle and provide a statutory liability shield for water systems related to PFAS cleanups.”

 Currently, no practical and cost-effective technologies remove PFAS from POTW effluent.
-Absorptive technologies well suited in other industries for PFAS treatment are difficult to cost-effectively apply in typical POTW effluent.
+Absorptive technologies well suited in other industries for PFAS treatment are difficult to apply in typical POTW effluent cost-effectively.
 If POTWs are forced to utilize these technologies, treating and disposing of the resulting spent media could negatively impact the environment and create new CERCLA liability concerns.

 5. More PFAS are now being considered to be added as CERCLA hazardous substances.